We encourage you to check websites for your destinations before visiting for the latest health and safety guidelines in place.

 Restaurants in Bethel

 Dining in Bethel leaves little to be desired.
-From dancing and dinner at the Funky Red Barn to fine dining at 22 Broad Street or a freshly brewed beer from the Sunday River Brewing Company, Bethel restaurants are always a treat.
+From hidden roadside gems like Smokin’ Good BBQ to fine dining at Brian’s, or a freshly brewed beer from the Sunday River Brewing Company, Bethel restaurants are always a treat.
 Want more?
 Scroll down through our list of regional businesses below.